bullbin/fezzypixels/README.md

 fezzypixels is a library for producing high-quality quantized (and paletted) images in sRGB555.

 ## why use fezzypixels?
-fezzypixels was written from the ground up to make generating smooth RGB555 images easy. fezzypixel includes...
+fezzypixels was written from the ground up to make generating smooth RGB555 images easy. fezzypixels includes...

  - Color space optimized rendering with internal gamma-correction and perceptual matching as needed
  - Quality-first approaches to maximise palette quality even on complex gradations